How To Remove Self-Tanner From Hair

 How Does Self-Tanner Stain Hair?

-This can lead the self-tanning product to darken the hair, and the stains can be made worse if you use a self-tanning product with an added tint or bronzer, which also do stain the hair.
+This can lead to the self-tanning product darkening the hair, and the stains can be exacerbated if you use a self-tanning product with an added tint or bronzer, which also stains the hair.

 One way to avoid a bronzer or tint from staining your hair is to use a clear self-tanner.